skramm/md2pdf/README.md

 $ sudo ./install
 ```

-This installs the script in a folder that should already be in your $PATH (`/usr/local/bin`).
+This installs the script in a folder that should already be in your $PATH (`/usr/local/bin`), and the additional files in `/usr/local/share/md2pdf/`.

 ### Usage:
 ```